elunna/nerfhack-changelog/README.md

 * Bump up fried tin nutrition and add stale tins (xNetHack)

 ### Potions and alchemy
-* Potions can shatter when dropped on cold floor (this shows up in Sokoban and in Gehennom)
+* Potions can shatter when dropped on cold floors
-* Potions of acid are immune to being destroyed by freezing (xNetHack)
+* Potions of acid are immune to freezing (xNetHack)
-* Potions of restore ability can be alchemized.
+* Potions of restore ability can be alchemized
-* Potions of restore ability can be quaffed to cure wounded legs.
+* Potions of restore ability can be quaffed to cure wounded legs
 * Potions of gain energy grant a lot more energy and get an alchemy recipe (xNetHack).
 * Potions of holy water can cure withering status.
-* Cursed potions of gain ability now subtracts 1 point from a random status, adding it to a different status (xNetHack)
+* Cursed potions of gain ability now subtract 1 point from a random status, adding it to a different status (xNetHack)
 * Cursed potions of gain level can be used in Sokoban to bypass a floor (xNetHack)
 * Blessed restore ability only restores a few levels (EvilHack)
-* Dipping an eroded item in restore ability repairs the erosion (xNetHack)
+* Dipping an eroded item in non-diluted restore ability repairs the erosion (xNetHack)
 * Dipping worn dragon scales into a potion of phasing works the same as reading a scroll of enchant armor.
-* Dipping in potions of reflection erodeproofs an item.
+* Dipping in non-diluted potions of reflection erodeproofs an item.
 * Dipping water into any potion will simply dilute the other potion (SLASH'EM)
 * Dipping into a cursed potion always causes an explosion (SLASH'EM).
 * Dipping acid into toilets explodes and destroys the toilet.